 Figure 4 shows the morphology of the sample 1 with no OPF fiber or powder loaded into the TPU.
 A light white color sample was seen from sample 1 with clear boundary between the polymer grain boundary observed from the micrograph.
-Figure 5 shows the OPF powder observed under the microscope using the powder size of $60 - 90 \mu m$.
-Figure 6 to Figure 8 shows the morphology of the TPU loaded with the OPF powder.
+Figure 5 shows the OPF powder observed under the microscope which powder with size of $60 - 90 \mu m$ were observed under the microscope.
+Figure 6 to Figure 8 shows morphology of the TPU loaded with the OPF powder.
 The color change of the TPU matrix from light white to dark brown color was observed.
-It is observed that the OPF powder possess good bonding with the TPU matrix.
-Figure 9 to Figure 11 shows the morphology of TPU loaded with the OPF Fiber.
-The short fiber was typically visible on the sample with good bonding between the fiber and the TPU matrix.
+It is observed that the OPF powder has good bonding with the TPU matrix.
+Figure 9 to Figure 11 shows the morphology of TPU loaded with OPF Fiber.
+The short fiber typically visible on the sample with good bonding between the fiber and the TPU matrix.